gcmpar/CS12-MP1/README.md

 ## Stage File Format

-The stage file a **15x15** grid consisting of object discriminators for specifying each cell type and spawnpoint.
+The stage file is a **15x15** grid .txt file consisting of object discriminators for specifying each cell type and spawnpoint.
 Each descriminator is separated by:<br>
 A bar ("**|**") for each **COLUMN**<br>
 A **newline** for each **ROW**<br>
 <br>